 2 – Décor.
 Your furnishings may not match the floors in the new home.
 Your feet may prefer something else to walk over.
 You may want rooms to be brighter, or darker, than current floors render them.
 The floor you like will make your home feel more like your home.

 Your Style Has Shifted – COST DEPENDENT

 If the look of your place doesn’t represent you anymore, then you might want to change it.
 You live there.
 You see it every day, and your friends see you framed in your rooms.
 You may prefer rooms to blend together better than they have, or to change the direction of a floor.
-A small can appear larger with a different floor, narrower planks, or a closer grain or pattern, for instance.
+A small room can be made to feel more spacious with a different floor, wider planks, a closer grain or pattern, or a lighter tone for instance.
 If you have hardwood, you may want a different species, either for the durability or the specific look – not just color and tone, which can change with a stain, but grain and patterning.
 You may want to switch between a parquet style floor and a standard plank style.